 - LearningLenormand.com – Lenormand cards in detail: A great summary/snap shot of all the cards on one webpage, that I kept referencing from a high level perspective when I wanted to jump between cards to compare quickly.
 Aside from this reference list, the site also does readings using a generator (I haven’t tried it myself).

 - The complete Lenormand oracle handbook: reading the language and symbols of the cards by Caitlin Matthews.
-Some parts of the book are bit too new age/esoteric for my personal taste, but it’s a very comprehensive resource, and has a lot of interesting ideas.
+Some parts are too new age/esoteric for me, but overall a comprehensive resource, and has a lot of interesting ideas.